CarolinaFledgling/school-list-react-study/README.md

 ## Description

-The goal of this repository is to show the process of my learning React by created simple school list 🔥😊
+The goal of this repository is to learn four basic functions:(CRUD) Create, Read, Update, and Delete and show the process of my learning React by created simple school list 🔥😊

 ## Status